Carburizing Furnaces

 • Durable design for years of worry free use

-The Corrtherm pit furnace offers a unique combination of big performance and low maintenance at temperatures up to 1850°F.
+The Corrtherm pit furnace offers a unique combination of high performance and low maintenance at temperatures up to 1850°F.

 Key Specifications